Liam Brown, Diploma in Adventure Tourism

 Sam says as well as technical musical skills it was really useful to find out about making commercial music decisions and how to market yourself using social and traditional media.
 “Being in a band is not like your usual job, so you do the course to get the knowledge, the experience and with the help of your tutors, the right contacts to get out into the music business.”
 That’s what his band did, when they were talent spotted playing at the Nelson School of Music as part of the course.
 That resulted in 'Recommended By Your Mom’ playing warm-up for the popular ‘Kids of 88’ band doing a sort tour stint.
 “We met all these famous New Zealand musicians on that tour.
 We’ve got our foot in the door now thanks to that.”

-Sam hasn’t stopped learning since he graduated and is now furthering his study by completing the NMIT Arts and Media Diploma in Contemporary Music.
+Latest update: Sam didn't stop learning when he graduated and went on to study Diploma in Arts and Media (Contemporary Music).
 “If you want to get the most out of these great courses you need to be really open to everything and everyone.
 It works best if you have your head immersed in music all the time, which is pretty cool if you’re like me and just can’t stop living and breathing music.”

 Olivia Te-Au, Bachelor of Nursing